 3. Prioritize the physical

 Our mental and physical health are intrinsically connected, which is why it is essential to pay close attention to both.
 On a basic level, eating a healthy balanced diet with plenty of fresh fruits and vegetables is the perfect starting point.
 A great exercise regime allows us to feel more positive, energetic and calm.
 Besides this, keep on top of your regular check-ups.
 Dental checks and eye tests especially are those appointments that many of us tend to skip accidentally.
-Companies like crystal vision lenses have some excellent eyeglasses if you’re looking for a new pair soon.
+Check out companies that sell contemporary lenses lenses and eyeglasses if you’re looking for a new pair soon.

 4. Retrain your brain